Why You’ll Love This Recipe

 Ingredients You’ll Need

-- Sugar – White sugar creates a lighter yellow cake, but light brown sugar works too.
+- Sugar – White sugar gives the best color and cleanest taste, though light brown sugar works too.

-- Lemons – We use both zest and juice for the best lemon flavor.
+- Lemons – You’ll use both zest and juice for bright, citrusy depth.

 - Lemon Juice – The key to that bright citrus flavor.